 - Then, deglaze the pot with a splash of red (or white) wine (or beef broth).
 Be sure you scrape up those yummy browned bits!
 Slowly add in the beef broth and Worcestershire sauce, stirring to combine.

 - Bring the pot to a low boil, then stir in egg noodles.
 Cover the pot, reduce the heat, and simmer for 10 to 12 minutes, stirring often, until the noodles are tender.

 - Finally, remove pot from the heat and stir in the sour cream until all is well blended.
-Allow the stroganoff to thicken, covered, for 5 to 10 minutes before serving, garnishing the dish with parsley and black pepper.
+Allow the stroganoff to thicken, covered, for 5 to 10 minutes before serving, garnishing the dish with parsley (or dill) and some cracked black pepper.

 - The key to perfect, unbroken sauce is stirring the sour cream gradually into the pot after it’s been taken off the heat!
 The dairy can sometimes curdle when it hits the heat, so tempering it in slowly prevents that, giving you the perfect creamy ground beef stroganoff you’re looking for.